csdorman/My-Code-Learning/MIT-Intro-CompSci/Intro-CompSci-Notes.md

         guess = -guess
     print("Cube root of " +str(cube)+ " is "+str(guess))
 ```
-- Finding the cube root the the *approximate solution* method
+- Finding the cube root with the *approximate solution* method
 - Start with a guess and increment by a *small* value.
 - Keep guessing if ```guess**3 - cube >= epsilon``` for a small epsilon.
 Epsilon value = close enough to the correct answer
 ```